MatteoFalcioni/LangGraph-Sandbox/README.md

 ## Next Steps

 - Add **quotas and retention policies** (per-session max size, automatic cleanup of old artifacts).
-- Add **URL injection into descriptors** so tools can directly return ready-to-click download links.
 - Swap SQLite/blobstore to **Postgres + S3/MinIO** for scalability without changing the tool contract.
 - Extend the reader to support **image previews or HTML rendering** for richer UI integrations.